Join this study to help us better understand and treat chemotherapy-related heart damage

 The Risk-guided disease management plan to prevent heart failure in patients treated with previous chemotherapy (REDEEM) study aims to understand whether chemotherapy for the treatment of cancer causes damage to the heart.
 We also want to know if best practice management (e.g. heart medication or exercise training) restore heart function.

-If you have had chemotherapy for cancer you may qualify for this important study which includes cardiac scans and exercise testing to see if any damage has occurred to your heart.
+If you have been treated for breast cancer or lymphoma over 10 years ago you may qualify for this important study which includes cardiac scans and exercise testing to see if any damage has occurred to your heart.
 If there is evidence of heart damage, you will receive a review with a cardiologist (heart specialist) and you could receive exercise training (e.g. cardiac rehab) and medications to help the heart recover.

 Who can participate?